Soaring Eagle Academy’s curriculum and its development were guided by several principles:

 Soaring Eagle offers Biology, Physics and Chemistry for eligible students.
 These courses are taught in daily small group sessions utilizing McGraw Hill curriculum.
 Students participate in experiments, class discussions, and conduct research related to the topics presented.
 All content is Common Core aligned.
 Curriculum- based assessments are conducted after each unit.

 As with all children and adults, we believe children with Autism develop friendships around activities of interest to them.
-Students are offered opportunity to participate in Social Emotional Learning (SEL) groups with SEA staff supporting the students’ individual regulatory needs whilefacilitating peer connections.
-SEL groups are based on students’ interests that are ever changing but may include: dance party, movement group, music group, boys’/girls’ group, interactive story group, play group, cooking group, theater group, sensory group, bubbles group, games group, and art group.
-This is a complex process with group location, number of participants, developmental level and natural interest of each member carefully considered, when forming and supporting groups throughout the school year.
-Students attend SEL groups on a daily basis and have opportunity to gain the following: ability to participate in meaningful and predictable daily peer experiences, spend time with peers of different ages across the school in different contexts, observe peers and model after them, try new experiences and activities with peers with support, be a leader with peers or take direction from a peer, show off so as to build a greater sense of self, be an active participant in choosing activities tailored for building friendships, watch, initiate, expand and contribute to peer activities, work collaboratively with peers, be part of a peer group with a contributing role and experience dynamic multi-sensory environments at the highest level of their ability to take in sensory affective experiences.
+Students are offered opportunity to participate in Friends Groups with SEA staff supporting the students’ individual regulatory needs while facilitating peer connections.
+Each student’s developmental level serves as the starting point for facilitating peer interactions.
+At SEA, we believe that peer play follows a sequence of development similar to interacting with parents, caregivers, and teachers., 1) being in the same room with peers, 2) being in the vicinity of a peer, 3) sharing attention with a peer, 4) engaging with a peer, 5) subtle response to a peer, 6) initiating with a peer, and 7) sustaining back and forth interactions with a peer.
+Friends groups are led by Staff and are based on students’ interests that are ever changing but may include: cooking group, girls/boys group, play group, sensory group/HS, Early Learning group, film group, food group, games group, music group, books group, dance group, sensory group 1, building group, imagination group, STEM group.
+Group location, number of participants, developmental level and natural interest of each member is carefully considered when forming and supporting groups throughout the school year.
+Students attend their assigned Friends’ group on a daily basis and have the opportunity to gain the following: ability to spend time with and form relationships with staff or students of different ages across the school in different contexts,participate in meaningful and predictable daily peer experiences, observe peers and model after them, gives younger students peer models from older students, try new experiences and activities with peers with support, gain more independence and be a leader with peers or take direction from a peer or share with a peer to build a greater sense of self, be an active participant in choosing activities tailored for building friendships, watch, initiate, expand and contribute to peer activities, work collaboratively and share their interests with peers, be part of a peer group with a contributing role and experience dynamic multi-sensory environments at the highest level of their ability to take in sensory affective experiences.
+It also offers our staff the opportunity to further develop their skills by seeing a variety of student profiles and needs beyond those they serve in their assigned pod/classroom.
+Friends’ groups are led by Classroom Assistants and Program assistants and supported by the mental health staff (counselor/social worker), occupational therapist, speech language pathologist, behavior DIR® specialist, program and teacher assistants.

 The MUSIC program is tailored to each student’s interests, incorporating both instrumental and vocal musical experiences.
 Elements of music are explored and fostered through concepts that include rhythm, melody and harmony.
 Students learn about different types of music and instruments.
 Students participate in small groups, in structured and creative learning opportunities, featured to foster interest, appreciation and knowledge.
 A high school band has been formed to promote musical interest, while building students’ abilities to work as a group toward a common goal.